 Within fifteen (15) days of receipt of the committee's recommendation, the President will inform the faculty member and the committee of her/his final decision in writing.
-The 6.10 Forfeiture of Tenure and Termination for Cause notification will address the committee recommendation and contain supporting reasons for the decision of the President.
+The notification will address the committee recommendation and contain supporting reasons for the decision of the President.
 The President will make her/his decision based on the committee recommendations, the Provost's recommendation, the audio recording, and any other relevant information.